NSriram27/azure-pr-mcp/README-DEV.md

 <!-- © 2025, Hexagon AB and/or its subsidiaries and affiliates.
 All rights reserved. -->

-# S3D Dev MCP Server
+# ALI Dev MCP Server (Development README)

 ## 📋 Project Overview

-The S3D Dev MCP Server is a development assistant that significantly **reduces development time** and **streamlines workflows** for S3D development teams.
-This Model Context Protocol (MCP) server integrates seamlessly with VS Code GitHub Copilot to provide automated assistance.

-### 🚀 **Key Benefits:**

-- **Accelerated Test Development**: Automatically generates MCAT tests from Azure DevOps test cases, reducing manual test creation time by up to 80%
-- **Streamlined Security Management**: Provides intelligent Snyk vulnerability fixes for C++ and C# codebases with context-aware solutions
-- **Automated Workflow Integration**: Seamlessly connects with Azure DevOps to fetch, update, and manage test automation details

-This server transforms complex, time-consuming development tasks into simple, automated workflows, allowing developers to focus on core business logic rather than boilerplate code and manual processes.
+This repository implements a small Model Context Protocol (MCP) server that exposes Azure DevOps pull-request related utilities over MCP.
+It provides tools and prompts for inspecting PR file changes and adding inline review comments using Azure DevOps REST APIs and the `@modelcontextprotocol/sdk`.

+This README is focused on the actual code in this repository (PR file analysis and PR commenting MCP providers) and removes references to unrelated providers.

 ## ⚡ Prerequisites